-P < .01
+\\ P < .01

-From table 9 show that Decision-making behavior model of facility administrators Leadership in decision-making behavior of administrators of Gungdong Open University, classified by status.
-When considering both overall and each decision-making model, every decision-making model It was found that the decision-making behavior pattern of educational institution administrators Group of Saha Schools, Krung Nakhon Chon Campus They are significantly different at the .01 level.
+From table 9., it shows that Decision-making behavior of facility administrators Leadership in decision-making behavior of administrators of Guangdong Open University, classified by status.
+When considering both overall and each decision-making model, every decision-making was found that the decision-making behavior pattern of educational institution administrators Group of Saha Schools, Krung Nakhon Chon Campus They are significantly different at the 0.01 level.